fndov/nixedit/README.md

 sudo nixos-rebuild switch
 ```
 ---
 Github: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
-Use ``--reset`` for any problems, or submit an issue.
+Use ``--debug`` for any problems, or submit an issue.